ike10/bestTweets/README.md

 For further information on deployment. check.[Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Limitation (Areas for modification/improvement)
+* Number of tweets retrieved from the user is limited on the standard plan
+* Time range which tweets can be searched for is limited on the standard plan
+* More work to be done to handle error from API